 - I am choosing to use drugs; I can stop any time.

-Evidence shows that denial is correlated with a lack of motivation to seek treatment.
+Evidence shows that denial is correlated with a lack of motivation to seek long-term residential treatment.
 That makes sense, because if you deny that you have a problem, you can’t access the tools that will resolve it.

 Modify Your Confirmation Bias